6.51%.

 3. Loan Size and Type

-Loan term: 15-year loans carry lower rates than 30-year (currently about 0.63% lower, per Freddie Mac), and you build equity twice as fast.
+Loan term: 15-year loans carry lower rates than 30-year (0.65 percentage points lower in Freddie Mac's May 14 PMMS), and you build equity twice as fast.
 The tradeoff is a significantly higher monthly payment.
 The mortgage calculator on Amortio lets you compare both scenarios with your actual numbers.

 4. Property Type